trinodb/trino/docs/src/main/sphinx/connector/redis.rst

 Table definition files
 ----------------------

-With the Redis connector it's possible to further reduce Redis key/value pairs into granular cells provided the key/value sting follow a particular format.
+With the Redis connector it is possible to further reduce Redis key/value pairs into granular cells, provided the key/value string follows a particular format.
 This process defines new columns that can be further queried from Trino.

 A table definition file consists of a JSON definition for a table.
 The